realmCode/Meshy.ai-unlimited-model-gen/README.md

 This is for educational purposes only, if there is any policy related issues feel free to contact.

-IN FUTURE, if i get reaction i will make udemy downloader with complete assets and certificates opensource.
+IN FUTURE, if i get reaction i will opensource my udemy downloader with complete assets and certificates.
 Here's a glimpse: